 The highest-leverage template was the one I built last.
 PUBLICATION_PIPELINE governs the blog workflow — the single most important brand activity. govML governed everything except publishing for months.
 The irony of a governance framework that doesn’t govern its own distribution was the key insight that led to v2.4.

 PROJECT_BRIEF changes behavior, not just documentation.
 When you force thesis + research questions + scope BEFORE code, projects start differently.
-My vulnerability prioritization project (FP-05) went from mkdir to complete FINDINGS.md in a single session — because the brief defined what I was proving before I wrote a line of Python.
+My vulnerability prioritization project went from mkdir to complete FINDINGS.md in a single session — because the brief defined what I was proving before I wrote a line of Python.

 The Numbers

-• 32 templates across 4 directories (core, management, report, publishing)
+• 57 templates across 4 directories (core, management, report, publishing)

-• 7 quickstart profiles (minimal → full)
+• 10 profiles (minimal → contract-track, plus venue-specific)

 Try It